HUMADEX/SMILE-PRO-Chatbot/README.md

 #### References
 <b>1:</b> Clayton, S., & Karazsia, B. T. (2020).
 Development and validation of a measure of climate change anxiety.
 Journal of Environmental Psychology, 69, 101434. https://doi.org/10.1016/j.jenvp.2020.101434.
 <b>2:</b> Wu, J., Long, D., Hafez, N., Maloney, J., Lim, Y., & Samji, H. (2023).
 Development and validation of a youth climate anxiety scale for the Youth Development Instrument survey.
-International Journal of Mental Health Nursing. https://doi.org/10.1111/
+International Journal of Mental Health Nursing. https://doi.org/10.1111/inm.13201
-inm.13201

-<b>System Usability Scale (SUS)</b>: This 10-item questionnaire measures the perceived ease of use and effectiveness of a product or system.
-It is used to evaluate the usability of the game and companion app.
+### <b>System Usability Scale (SUS)</b>
+The system usability scale (SUS) is a simple, ten-item attitude Likert scale giving a global view of subjective assessments of usability.
+It was developed by John Brooke[1] at Digital Equipment Corporation in the UK in 1986 as a tool to be used in usability engineering of electronic office systems.
+SUS is a short 10-item questionnaire (each question with a Likert scale ranging from strongly agree to strongly disagree) designed to measure the usability of a system.
+The SUS is a well-designed, balanced survey consisting of 5 questions with positive statements and 5 questions with negative statements, with scores ranging from 0 to 100.

+#### References
+<b>1:</b> Brooke, John (1996).
+"SUS: a "quick and dirty" usability scale".
+In P. W. Jordan; B. Thomas; B. A. Weerdmeester; A. L. McClelland (eds.).
+Usability Evaluation in Industry.
+London: Taylor and Francis.

+#### Acknowledgement
+The SUS is free tool and can be used for research and education as long as it is properly cited [1].

-<b>User Satisfaction Evaluation Questionnaire (USEQ)</b>: This 10-item questionnaire measures overall satisfaction with a product or service.
+### <b>User Satisfaction Evaluation Questionnaire (USEQ)</b>
+This 10-item questionnaire measures overall satisfaction with a product or service.
 It is used to assess user satisfaction with the game and companion app.

 <b>User Experience Questionnaire Short (UEQ-S)</b>: This 10-item questionnaire measures the overall user experience of a product or service.
 It is used to evaluate the user experience of the game and companion app.